CodeYourFuture/CYF-Cloud-Module/content/cloud/overview/index.md

 - Dockerise an application and deploy it to the cloud
 - Use Infrastructure-as-Code to setup and manage cloud resources

+### Asking for Help

+If you are doing this for the first time, **this will be hard**.
+You **must** reach out to Volunteers to help you.
+Your ability to ask for help is be actively assessed during this time.

+You are not expected to be able to complete this module without the help of volunteers.

 ### Entry Criteria

 To be able to start this module **a Trainee must have independently completed all of the steps in the entry criteria page** of this website.